PWR 2PT: The Rhetoric of Bearing Witness

 Examples of Research Topics

-- Journalists as witnesses
+- Journalists and citizen journalists as witnesses

 - Witnessing as political action